What is blue light? | Protecting yourself from the dangers of blue light

 Loss of vision (AMD)

-Prolonged exposure to blue light can cause damage to the thin, multi-layered tissue of the retina and contribute to the development of Age-related Macular Degeneration (AMD).
+Prolonged exposure to blue light could cause damage to the thin, multi-layered tissue of the retina and contribute to the development of Age-related Macular Degeneration (AMD).

 A report published by the American Macular Degeneration Foundation (AMDF) found that "blue rays in the spectrum seem to accelerate age-related macular degeneration (AMD) more than any other ray in the spectrum."